cod-ux/pepper-ai/ReadMe.md

 # Pepper AI: Code Generation for Data Analysis

 **Pepper AI** is a web app designed to streamline your data preparation process.
-Upload an Excel file, and with the help of AI-powered chat commands, explore and manipulate your data to get it analysis-ready quickly and efficiently.
+Upload an Excel file, and with the help of AI-powered natural language expressions, explore and manipulate your data to get it analysis-ready quickly and efficiently.

 ## Key Features